 Holly then worked up to getting a bootie on a paw each day.
 A couple of days with one paw, then going to two and building up to more etc.

 Well, today we got up to four paws whilst Holly enjoyed her Snuffle Mat from Susiebugs.

 We have seen Holly make huge progress on more slippery floors such as laminate and tiled.
 However, we think it’s important that Holly is used to her anti-slip booties and wears them every now and then so that if she needs the extra support later on in life she already knows how they feel and will be comfortable in them.

-Although, I love to be able to hold Holly and help her directly, I think it's important that she isn't overly handled.
-Holly is a really determined pup and even though she is only a four months old now, she definitely has an independent streak.
-Each step, door threshold and kerb is a challenge for Holly, one day she manages it really well, another day it's not so easy.
+Although I love to be able to hold Holly and help her directly, I think it’s important that she isn’t overly handled.
+Holly is a really determined pup and even though she is only four months old now, she definitely has an independent streak.
+Each step, door threshold and kerb is a challenge for Holly, one day she manages it really well, and another day it’s not so easy.
 By using the harness, she gets that independence and we get to support her more easily without overly handling her.
-The harness supports Holly's hips and spine, which is really good for Holly when she is walking.
+The harness supports Holly’s hips and spine, which is really good for Holly when she is walking.